sentenial/developer-docs/pages/prodOpenBanking/ob_getbank.md

 {% include tip.html content="Only one test bank (NUAPAY ASPSP OPENIDCONNECT) is available on the Sandbox environment." %}

+Where you specify two or more value for the `supportedcurrencies` array (in the Query Parameters of your request), the ASPSPs returned will support either currency; so the parameter is treated as a logical OR (not as an AND).

 {% include swagger_ob.html %}